 Ebola is a rare and serious disease that is contagious only through contact with bodily fluids.
-The risk of transmission to the general United States public is low.
+Medical and public health experts say the likelihood of any outbreak in the United States is very low.
 Becoming infected requires direct, physical contact with the bodily fluids of people who are infected with the Ebola virus.
-Ebola is not spread through casual contact, air, water, and food, according to the Centers for Disease Control and Prevention (CDC).
-Medical and public health experts say the likelihood of any outbreak in the United States is very low.
+Ebola is not spread through casual contact, air, water and food, according to the Centers for Disease Control and Prevention (CDC).

-Children’s National is not currently treating any patients with Ebola.
-Our team is working with federal and local agencies and following the most up to date and comprehensive guidance to protect our patients, staff, and visitors.
+Children’s National is not currently treating any patients with the Ebola virus.
+Our team is working with federal and local agencies and following the most up to date and comprehensive guidance to protect our patients, staff and visitors.

 If you have visited West Africa within 21 days, please notify a Children’s National team member when you check in.

-This is the world's largest Ebola outbreak in history and the situation is changing frequently.
-CDC offers regular Outbreak Updates and an Outbreak Distribution Map, and we encourage families to check with the CDC for the latest information.
+The world's largest Ebola outbreak in history was in 2014, and the situation is changing frequently.
+The CDC offers regular outbreak updates and an outbreak distribution map.
+We also encourage families to check with the CDC for the latest information.